Ramona2020/learning-github/Workshop I-III Handouts/Workshop-GitHubAdvanced.md

 ---------

-Here's what the page looks like when we click on the `New pull request` button.
+This is what we see after we click on the `New pull request` button.
 Notice that we have switched from the forked (head) repo to the organizational (base) repo.

 ---------
 <img src="images-3/compare-changes.png" style="border:1px solid black">